 Prior to purchasing a used car, arrange to have an impartial mechanic check it out.
 If your dealer does not allow you to have a mechanic inspect it, then walk away from the deal.
 Your mechanic will check for things such as engine wear, if it has been in an area affected by flooding, as well as many other problematic things.

 Do not pay sticker price for a vehicle.
 The sticker price isn’t set in stone.
 If you do not have good skills in bargaining, take someone with you who is.
 You should be sure that you know what a fair price for the vehicle is beforehand so you know what you are willing to pay.

 When you are buying a new car, set your budget before going to the dealer.
 Don’t ever go above that limit, even if the dealer pressures you to.
 The dealer isn’t the person that will pay your car off, you have to do it yourself.

-If you are susceptible to pressure selling, bring a friend along.
-Bring along a friend or relative to help you negotiate prices and ask important questions.
+If you don’t know how to deal with sales pitches that are high pressure, get a companion to shop with you.
+They will help you get a better price and ask hard questions.
 Let your adviser know about your needs and budget before you set foot on a car lot.

 Don’t give out a social security number too quickly; be cautious.
 A lot of dealers attempt to get that number right away, and you can mess with your credit score that way.
 Running credit multiple times can hurt your final deal.
 Do not allow anyone to pull your credit until you have hammered out your deal.

 Before you start shopping for a car, you should decide how much you want to pay.
 Your budget should include the total amount you will spend and the payment amount you can afford.
 By having this information along with the car’s market value, you will ensure a smooth buying experience.